ericasaywhat/SmoothCriminals/reports/final_report.md

 *Figure 3.
 Comparison of the average number of robberies per node for different percentages of time away from home.
 The top table displays results from Groff's experiment,<sup>3</sup> while the bottom table displays results from our replication of Groff's model.*

+#### From Figure 2, we can see that the differences in average number of robberies in CrimeWorld quantitatively differ from that of Groff's implementation.
+We suspect that this is because her simulation takes into account the shape and neighborhoods of Seattle.
+Qualitatively, however, the differences in average number of robberies in Crimworld follows the pattern of that in Groff's simulation.

 ## III.
 A CrimeWorld full of punishment

 Our version of CrimeWorld, as implemented according to Groff's experiment, does not include punishment for committing crimes.
 In fact, when an offender decides whether to commit a crime in a node, they also consider whether there are any police agents in the node, and if so, the offender simply does not rob anyone, effectively avoiding punishment.
 We propose a version of CrimeWorld where offenders do get punished if they are caught committing crime.
 We hypothesize that this version of CrimeWorld will result in higher crime rates and more overall crimes committed.
 In this CrimeWorld full of punishment, we increase the motivation of offenders who commit crimes successfully and decrease the motivation of offenders who are caught while committing crimes.